digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 - Use another medium to communicate your point!
 - (keep it simple)

-## known problems ;)
+## Known Problems ;)

 - Sometimes a project is not that clear yet.
-- Sometimes we don’t know where a project is leading to. this is not a problem is a *feature*
+- Sometimes we don’t know where a project is leading to.
+This is not a problem is a *feature*.
+Trust yourself that you are on the right track.
 - Sometimes it is difficult to visualize a project yet.
+Try it with diffrent tools e.g. pyhsical models.
+It will help you to unterstand it.
 - Some help might be found here: [Theory and Design-driven Artistic Practice with, about and through (new) Technologies and Media](https://docs.google.com/document/d/1uwNdwLStjFsURw0eKTtNJv-CyWoTwwJ08jGdl2DszSw/edit)

 # Bonus